openoms/bitcoin-tutorials/ssh_tunnel.md

 `sudo nano /etc/systemd/system/autossh-tunnel.service`

 * Paste the following and fill in the VPS_IP_ADDRESS.
-Add more ports as required.
+Add or remove ports as required.

     ```
     [Unit]